Sometimes we forget that the hard yards count for something.

 David Edwards co-founded Big River Solutions with his wife Christine in 2004 to address the emerging relationship between CPG technology, operational practice and process within category management and shopper marketing disciplines.
 Traditionally a siloed community with any CPG organisation, David believes category management and shopper marketing value should be central to any client consumer engagement program.

-Since its formation, Big River team has become a trusted advisor to many clients across Europe and North America.
+Since its formation, the Big River team has become a trusted advisor to many clients across Europe and North America.
 Latterly, the Big River team has extended to Africa and Australasia.
 Next stop the Far East!

 For an informal chat in the first instance email David on +44 1189 326 875